 Six Key State Cannabis Program Growth Limitation Factors

-Using data from the Cannabiz Media License Database, a few primary factors can be attributed to the growth, breadth, and depth of a state’s medical marijuana program.
-If a state is lagging in one of these areas, the growth potential of the program will undoubtedly be limited:
+Using data from the Cannabiz Media License Database, several primary factors can be attributed to the growth, breadth, and depth of a state’s cannabis program.
+If a state is lagging in one of these areas, accessibility will be negatively affected and the growth potential of the program will be limited:

 1. Age of Program

-The longer medical and/or recreational marijuana has been available in a state, the larger the market in that state is likely to be.
+The longer legal cannabis (medical and/or recreational) has been available in a state, the larger the legal market in that state is likely to be.
 This is common sense.
 A program that has been around for a short time hasn’t had time to grow and mature.
-For example, the programs in Minnesota and New York are very new compared to the programs in California and Colorado.
+For example, the programs in Minnesota and New York are newer than the programs in Washington and Colorado.